BoZhuM/rubychinaspa/README.md

+# rubyChinaSpa
-# rubyChinaSpa build with angularjs and ruby-china.org api/v2.
+Build with angularjs and ruby-china.org api/v2.

 ## 简介